doherty100/kidzhackphilly/11-games-part-04/README.md

 `forcePct = clickDurationSeconds ÷ 3`
 `if (forcePct < 0.1) then (forcePct = 0.1)`
 `if (forcePct > 1) then (forcePct = 1)`
 1. Okay now it's time to turn our pseudocode into real code.
+Go ahead and load the saved version of your code from the previous lesson.
 Drag a new *when app starts* event code block from the *App* tray into the code space.
 We keep adding new ones so we can keep the code for each section separate.
 This makes it easier to [debug](https://en.wikipedia.org/wiki/Debugging) our program.
 1. Create and initialize 9 new variables inside the previous code block:
     Variable | Initial Value
     --- | ---